akouz/HBus/Protocol/README.md

 ## [6] BOOT

-Request from Node A to Node B
+Request from Node A to Node B. Node B should write the received chunk of code into its EEPROM at specified address.

 <table>
 <thead><tr>